 Tea aficionados may be surprised to learn that all tea (which doesn’t include herbal teas or tisanes) comes from just one plant — the Camellia sinensis bush.
 While visiting the Charleston Tea Garden in South Carolina last summer, I discovered that it is the way the leaves are processed that creates different types of teas.

 How tea is made

-The quality and flavor of tea, much like wine, is affected by the environment in which it’s grown.
+The quality and flavor of tea, much like wine, are affected by the environment in which it’s grown.
 The plants typically do best in higher elevations, with generous rainfall and acidic, mineral-rich soil.
 And while tea is grown in more than 30 countries, the majority comes from just a few places: China, India, Sri Lanka, Kenya, and Indonesia.

 Tea is one of few crops still harvested primarily by hand.
 Hand-picking protects the delicate leaves from bruising and allows only the best leaves to be used in the tea-making process.
 While machines are sometimes used today, they produce a far inferior product.

 Though there are hundreds of types of tea, only six categories of “true” tea are generally recognized: white, green, oolong (pronounced wu-long), black (known as red in China), and the lesser-known yellow and pu-erh (pronounced pooh-ur).
 Blends and herbal teas, which are made from flowers, roots, plant leaves, or barks, make up the rest and are considered “infusions,” or tisanes.

 The orthodox process begins with leaves being dried in a well-aerated 12-to-18-hour process called withering.
 Withering removes about 50 to 60 percent of the leaf’s water content, making it softer and more suitable for the rolling process.

 The next step is oxidation or fermentation.
 Oxidation is an enzymatic process that naturally occurs when leaves are picked, and proteins in the leaves are exposed to air.
 In tea-making, the more oxidation, the darker the tea.
 To accelerate oxidation, a process called rolling is used to bruise the leaves and release more moisture, which is then exposed to air.
 To stop oxidation, the leaves are heated in a process called fixing, which removes any remaining moisture.